SECOND MILER GRANT PROGRAM (SMGP) INSTRUCTIONS, GUIDELINES AND PRINCIPLES

 You may add or attach to an email any additional notes which you feel will increase the review team’s understanding of your proposal.

 Applications may be submitted at any time but applications will be gathered and brought forward for review and potential approval in four batches per year generally timed as January-March, April-June, July-September, and October-December.
-Within each quarter the application deadline will be approximately four weeks ahead of the end of the quarter to allow time for consultations with the applicants.
-Specifically, applications should be received no later than the end of February, end of May, end of August, and end of November to be included in the quarter.
+Within each quarter the application deadline will be approximately eight weeks ahead of the end of the quarter to allow time for consultations with the applicants.
+Specifically, applications should be received no later than the end of January, end of April, end of July, and end of October to be included in the quarter.

 Not all applications will necessarily be approved.
 You are free to apply again whether your application is successful or not.